 It is officially credited as being founded sometime in the 1920s, but the roots of Santa Daime beliefs go back thousands of years and spans several continents.

 Daime is another name for ayahuasca.
 It is Portuguese for “give me” and practicing Santa Daime revolves around the beverage.

 You may have seen videos of foreigners traveling to South America for a Santa Daime ritual.

 Drinking ayahuasca can be a roller coaster of an experience.
 It immediately induces heavy vomiting.
 This is all part of the experience.

 Vomiting is seen as a total purge of all the body’s negativity, both physical and mental.

 Raimundo Irineu Serra was born in Brazil to African immigrant parents in 1892.
 He moved to the western region of the Amazon rainforest in 1912 in order to find work during the peak of the rubber harvesting season.

 The first time he drank ayahuasca, he wandered through the forest for over a week.
 This experience transformed him.

-Soon, people from all over came to him begging for relief from their pain.
-Western medicine had failed these people and they were turning to nature for a solution.
+Soon, people from all over came to him begging for the same thing.
+Western culture had failed these people, so they were turning to nature.

 Since Irineu Serra and many of his early followers couldn’t read, music and singing became vital to passing on the wisdom they had cultivated.